Here is my CV; Contact: hanbin973@snu.ac.kr

 2023

 Description: Genome-wide association study (GWAS) tests single nucleotide polymorphism (SNP) markers across the genome to localize the underlying causal variant of a trait.
 Because causal variants are seldom observed directly, a surrogate model based on genotyped markers are widely considered.
 Although many methods estimating the parameters of the surrogate model have been proposed, the connection between the surrogate model and the true causal model is yet investigated.
 In this work, we establish the connection between the surrogate model and the true causal model.
-Our theory shows the importance of the underlying demographic model in understanding the signal in GWAS.
+The connection shows that population structure is accounted in GWAS by modelling the variant of interest and not the trait.
+Such observation explains how environmental confounding can be partially corrected using genetic covariates and why the previously claimed connection between PC correction and linear mixed models is incorrect.

 -